informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

   - Ignore listed _columndirective_ values that do not correspond to content from the table.
   - Do not present table columns that are not specified in the list.
 Please refer to [column directive](#column-directive) section for more information.
   - A list without any valid _columndirective_ will be treated the same as empty array `[]`.
 Client will not show any columns in this case.
+- Any non-string, non-array value (e.g., `null`): The client will use the default heuristics for generating list of visbile columns.

 Supported _facetlist_ pattern: